Q. How much does a new kitchen cost?

-We can supply custom cabinets as flatpack, (includes quality Hettich door and drawer hardware & adjustable legs).
+ASSEMBLED Joinery: We can supply custom cabinets as assembled (includes supplying quality Hettich door and drawer hardware & adjustable legs).

-We can supply laminated bench tops (all bench tops are supplied pre-jointed includes joining bolts).
+BENCH TOPS: We can supply laminated bench tops (includes joining bolts)

 Q. How long have you been in business?

-A. Aneka Kitchens is a famiy owned and operated business and was established in 1991.
+A. Aneka Kitchens & Joinery is a famiy owned and operated business and was established in 1991.
 See our 'About Aneka Kitchens' page for further information.

 Q. Can you supply all trades and associated works?